Objectives

 Following the review of our process this financial year to prevent slavery or human trafficking from occurring in our business or supply chains, we intend to take the following further steps to tackle slavery and human trafficking:

-b) further process improvements at subsidiary level to prevent slavery and human trafficking from occurring in our supply chain.
+- further process improvements at subsidiary level to prevent slavery and human trafficking from occurring in our supply chain.

 This statement is made on behalf of Goodwin PLC and its subsidiary companies, including Goodwin International Limited, in accordance with the obligation to make a modern slavery statement (Statement) under s54(1) of the Act.

-This Statement was approved by the Board on 10 November 2023 and is signed on its behalf by:
+This Statement was approved by the Board on 22nd November 2024 and is signed on its behalf by:

 Matthew Goodwin